Become an Insider member to gain access to this article,

 plus all of GOHUNT's research and mapping tools.

 Wyoming's elk application overview

-Note: The application deadline for Wyoming elk is February 1 and the application is entirely online.
+Note: The application deadline for Wyoming elk is January 31, 2017 by 11:59 p.m.
+MST and the application is entirely online.

-View important information and an overview of the Wyoming rules/regulations, the draw system and bonus points, tag and license fees and an interactive boundary line map on our State Profile.
+View important information and an overview of the Wyoming rules/regulations, the draw system, preference points, Super Tag and Super Tag Trifecta, tag and license fees and an interactive boundary line map on our State Profile.
 You can also view the Wyoming Elk Profile to access historical and statistical data to help you find trophy areas.

 Important dates and information